development0264/demo-react/README.md

 •	Test files should be named the same as the component or non-component file.

 •	CSS files should be named the same as the component Pascal Case.
-Global1 CSS which applies to all components should be placed in global.css and should be named in camelCase
+Global1 CSS which applies to all components should be placed in global.css and should be named in camelCase.
 Example: LoginScreen.css (for components), global.css (for global styles)